Note: This is a guest post from my friend Jason Fitzgerald from StrengthRunning.com.

 Looking for more?
 I have two extra pieces of advice for you if time isn’t an obstacle and you want to take extra precautions.

 1. Hill sprints.
 These are definitely a little advanced so I don’t recommend them for very new runners.
 But if you’re comfortable running very fast in workouts, then give them a try.
-Instead of me explaining hill sprints, just read this article on Running Times.
-Author and Coach Brad Hudson details exactly how to do them to get all the benefits.

 2. Sleep a lot!
 This isn’t even running-related, and it’s obvious, but sleeping more is highly underrated.
 You recover and adapt when you sleep, so getting more high-quality sleep is essential.
 If you’re training for a race, the typical 6-7 hours that most people get isn’t going to cut it.
 Aim for at least 8, but see how you feel by adding an extra 30 minutes to an hour of sleep to what you normally get every night.